memory-consolidation/academic-kickstart/content/project/a04/index.md

 There is some anatomical evidence to suggest that connections from the hippocampus via the EC and PR terminate predominantly in the upper layers of the vertebral cortex (Witter and Groenewegen, 1986).
 Layer 1 (L1) of the neocortex is also the locus of horizontal long-range axon fibers from many cortical regions carrying feedback information vital for cognitive processes (Felleman and Van Essen, 1991; Gilbert and Sigman, 2007; Larkum, 2013a).
 These two facts suggest that L1 acts as a nexus for long-range fibers carrying contextual Information and the signals for the long-term storage of this information.
 Finally, apart from a handful of local interneurons, L1 is dominated by the distal tuft dendrites of pyramidal neurons that are highly electrogenic (Larkum et al., 2009; Palmer et al., 2014).
 We therefore hypothesize that activity in projections from the parahippocampus leads to consolidation of memory at specific neuronal ensembles via synapses in L1 of the cortex, possibly influencing dendritic electrogenesis.

-You can access the latest unpublished results for this project on the SFB1315 private smartfigure gallery below (in development):
+SFB1315 member can access the latest unpublished results for this project on the its smartfigure gallery:
 </DIV>
 </DIV>

 <center>
-<iframe src ="https://sdash.sourcedata.io/dashboard" height=1000px width=90% ></iframe>
+<iframe src ="https://sdash.sourcedata.io/dashboard?search=project:A04" height=1000px width=90% ></iframe>
 </center>